Quirkbot/QuirkbotCODE/src/documentation/nodes/analog-sensor.md

 Resistive Sensors

 ## Comment
 This Node is meant for using your own resitive sensors and input devices, but you can also use your own bodies resistance as a sensor, or to create a more or less random input voltage. *guide coming soon*.
-Good to know for advaned users is that the inputs `HB`, `LAB`, `LLB`, `RAB` and `RLB` are premanntly pulled to Ground with a 10k resistor.
+Good to know for advaned users is that the inputs `HB`, `LAB`, `LLB`, `RAB` and `RLB` are permanently pulled to Ground with a 10k resistor.

 ## Learn more
 One very common resistive input devices is the Potentiometer.